tuhiproject/tuhi/README.md

 org.freedesktop.tuhi1.Manager

   Property: Devices (ao)
-      Array of object paths to known (previously paired, but not necessarily connected) devices.
-Note that a "paired" device is one that has been initialized via the Wacom SmartPad custom protocol.
-This initialization is independent of the Bluetooth pairing process.
-A Tuhi paired device may or may not be paired over Bluetooth.
+      Array of object paths to known (previously registered, but not necessarily connected) devices.
+Note that a "registered" device is one that has been initialized via the Wacom SmartPad custom protocol.
+A device does not need to be paired over Bluetooth to register.

   Property: Searching (b)
-      Indicates whether the daemon is currently searching for pairable devices.
+      Indicates whether the daemon is currently searching for devices.

       This property is set to True when a StartSearching() request initiates the search for device connections.
 When the StartSearching() request completes upon timeout, or when StopSearching() is called, the property is set to False.

-      When a pariable device is found, the PairableDevice signal is sent to the caller that initiated the search process.
+      When a pariable device is found, the UnregisteredDevice signal is sent to the caller that initiated the search process.

       Read-only

   Method: StartSearch() -> ()
-      Start searching for available devices in pairing mode for an unspecified timeout.
+      Start searching for available devices ready for registering for an unspecified timeout.
 When the timeout expires or an error occurs, a SearchStopped signal is sent indicating success or error.

       If a client that successfully initated a listening process calls StartSearching() again, that call is ignored and no signal is generated for that call.

   Method: StopSearch() -> ()
-      Stop listening to available devices in pairing mode.
+      Stop listening to available devices ready for registering.
 If called after StartSearch() and before a SearchStopped signal has been received, this method triggers the SearchStopped signal.
 That signal indicates success or an error.